lutien/postcss-extract-value/README.md

 Required: `false`<br>
 Default: `false`

-If you set true, only colors (hex, rgb, hsl, color keyword isn`t supported now) will be extracted from values.
+If you set true, only colors (hex, rgb, hsl, color keywords) will be extracted from values.

 See [PostCSS] docs for examples for your environment.